ericrommel/python_test_automation_book/README.md

 ### Updating your fork

 The `main` code can change during the training.
-To get those changes into your fork, grab the `HTTPS` clone URL from the original repository (the home repository or upstream, not your fork) and do these commands:
+To get those changes into your fork, grab the `HTTPS` clone URL from the original repository (the home repository or `upstream`, not your fork) and do these commands:

 ```bash
 $ git checkout main